Alex313031/thorium/docs/BUILDING.md

 ## Setting up the build <a name="setup"></a>

 First, we need to run `./trunk.sh` (in the root of the Thorium repo.)
 This will Rebase/Sync the Chromium repo, and revert it to stock Chromium. \
-It will also fetch all the tags/branches, which is needed for the version.sh script.
 It should be used before every seperate build.
 See the [Updating](#updating) section.

 __IMPORTANT__
 This will update and sync the sources to the latest revision (tip of tree) and ensure you have all the version tags.

 - Then, to check out the current Chromium revision that Thorium is using, run `./version.sh`.
 At the end it will download the [PGO profiles](https://chromium.googlesource.com/chromium/src.git/+/refs/heads/main/docs/pgo.md) for Chromium for all platforms.
-The file will be downloaded to *//chromium/src/chrome/build/pgo_profiles/&#42;.profdata* with the actual file name looking something like 'chrome-linux-main-1632505958-ddbb37bcdfa7dbd7b10cf3a9b6a5bc45e7a958a6.profdata', which should be added to the end of args.gn as per below.
+The file will be downloaded to *//chromium/src/chrome/build/pgo_profiles/&#42;.profdata* with the actual file name looking something like 'chrome-linux-6167-1706004111-41f78c57fb3a1fe49a5c549b16f0221465339af9.profdata', which should be added to the end of args.gn as per below.
+Take note of this, as we will be using it in the `args.gn` below.
 - Then, (from where you cloned this repo) run `./setup.sh`.
 This will copy all the files and patches to the needed locations and drop you to *//chromium/src*.
 - NOTE: To build for MacOS, use `./setup.sh --mac`.
 To build for Raspberry Pi, use `./setup.sh --raspi`.
 Use `./setup.sh --help` to see all options/platforms.